GT-ARC/opaca-core/doc/api.md

 * invoke action/service provided by the given agent and get result (synchronously)
 * expected parameter and output types are given in the action description
+* input:
-* input: name of the action and ID of the agent
+    * action: name of the action
+    * agent: ID of the agent to invoke the action on
+    * forward: (optional, default `true`) `true/false`, whether the request should be forwarded to connected platforms in case the action/agent does not exist on this platform
 * body: JSON object mapping parameter names to parameters
 * output: result of the action
 * errors: 404 for unknown action or agent